pretzelai/pretzelai/README.md

 ## Usage

+**Adding code to an empty cell**

-- When in a cell, press `Cmd+K` (Mac)/`Ctrl+K` (Windows/Linux) to open AI prompting textbox to write your prompt
+- When in a cell, press `Cmd+K` (Mac) / `Ctrl+K` (Windows/Linux) to open AI prompting textbox and write your prompt
   - You can use `@variable` syntax to refer to variables and dataframes in memory.
 Press "Enter" to submit
 - You can accept/reject the response or edit your prompt if you want to re-submit with modifications

+**Adding code in the middle of existing code**

+- Put your cursor either on an empty line or an existing line of code.
+Bring up the AI prompting text box with Cmd+K
+- Start your prompt with the word `inject` or `ij` (case-insensitive) - this tells the AI to only add new code and not edit the existing code in the cell
+- Code will be added one line below where your cursor was placed

-- **Support for editing code**
+**Support for editing code**

-  - If there's existing code in a cell, you can instruct the AI to edit code
+- If there's existing code in a cell, you can prompt the AI to edit the code
-  - Selecting some code in a cell only edits the selected code
+- If you select/highlight some code in a cell, only the selected code will be edited

+**Fix errors with AI**

-- **Fix errors with AI**: When there's an error, you'll see a button on top-right "Fix Error with AI"
+- When there's an error, you'll see a button on top-right "**Fix Error with AI**".
+Click it
+- The AI will try to resolve the error even if it is in a different cell by adding the appropriate code

 ## Feedback, bugs and docs

-- Please report bugs here: https://github.com/pretzelai/pretzelai/issues/
+- Please report bugs here: https://github.com/pretzelai/pretzelai/issues
 - Have any feedback?
 Any complains?
 We'd love feedback: founders@withpretzel.com
 - Additional documentation will become available on our website by end of May!